vivek-0509/Travel_Sync/RATE_LIMITING.md

 ## Notes & Caveats

 - The current store is in-memory and per-instance.
 In multi-instance deployments, switch to a shared store (e.g., Redis) to enforce limits across replicas.
-- IP-based keys can be inaccurate behind proxies; ensure `X-Forwarded-For` is correctly handled by Gin or place rate limiting at the edge (e.g., API gateway, CDN).
+- IP-based fallback can be inaccurate behind proxies; ensure `X-Forwarded-For` is correctly handled by Gin via `TrustedProxies` or place rate limiting at the edge (e.g., API gateway, CDN).
 - Tune limits based on real traffic patterns and security posture.